Accelerating Attention with Basis Decomposition: Abstract

 \section{Abstract}

-Attention is a core operation in large language models (LLMs) and vision-language models (VLMs).
-We present BD Attention (\textbf{BDA}), the first \textit{lossless algorithmic reformulation} of attention.
+Attention is a core operation in large language models (LLMs).
+We present BD Attention (\textbf{BDA}), a \textit{lossless algorithmic reformulation} of attention.
 BDA is enabled by a simple matrix identity from Basis Decomposition (\textbf{BD}), which restructures multi-head projections into a compact form while preserving exact outputs.
 Unlike I/O-aware system optimizations such as FlashAttention, BDA provides a mathematically guaranteed acceleration that is architecture-agnostic.
-On DeepSeek-V2-Lite (16B, FP16), BDA requires only \textbf{4s} of offline preparation \textbf{with no retraining required} and, on modern GPUs, achieves \textbf{32\% faster} key/value projections and \textbf{25\% smaller} weights, while increasing end-to-end perplexity (PPL) by just \textbf{0.02\%} (FP16) or \textbf{0.0004\%} (FP32)—a negligible effect on model performance.
-These results position BDA as the first theoretically exact method for lossless attention acceleration that is complementary to existing engineering-level optimizations.
-Our code is available at \url{https://github.com/abcbdf/basis-decomposition-official}.
+On DeepSeek-V2-Lite (16B, FP16), BDA requires only \textbf{4s} of offline preparation \textbf{with no retraining required} and, on modern GPUs, achieves \textbf{34\% faster} key/value projections and \textbf{25\% smaller} weights, while increasing perplexity (PPL) by just \textbf{0.02\%} (FP16) or \textbf{0.0004\%} (FP32)—a negligible effect on model performance.
+These results position BDA as a theoretically exact method for lossless attention acceleration that is complementary to existing engineering-level optimizations.
+Our code is available at \url{https://anonymous.4open.science/r/Basis-decomp-57B8}.